Providing Quality dance in Greenville, SC

 The Greenville Ballet School’s experienced, professional faculty offers instruction and performance opportunities in Classical Ballet, Pointe, and Modern Dance.
 See what our students can do.
 We offer a quality experience in a quality environment.
 Andrew and Merry Kuharsky are Greenville’s best and most experienced ballet teachers.
 We have four spacious studios with sprung wood floors for safety and a curriculum where students safely learn the proper techniques at each age.
 Studies have shown that dance training enhances children’s academic achievement as well as helping keep them physically fit, graceful, and confident.

-Charis VanDonkelaarCHARIS VANDONKELAAR (School Director) – Charis VanDonkelaar has performed professionally with the Columbia City Ballet and the Charlotte Ballet.
+Charis VanDonkelaarCHARIS VANDONKELAAR (Guest Teacher) – Charis VanDonkelaar has performed professionally with the Columbia City Ballet and the Charlotte Ballet.
 She received her training at the Greenville Ballet School.
 She has also studied at Ballet West in Salt Lake City, American Ballet Theatre school in New York City, the school of the Charlotte Ballet, and at the University of South Carolina Summer Dance Conservatory.
 She has performed in The Nutcracker, Dracula, Peter Pan, and in George Balanchine’s Who Cares? (where she was coached by former New York City Ballet principal dancer Patricia McBride).